Professional Learning Terms and Conditions - General

-- Cancellation fees will apply to all PL courses as per the event-specific T&Cs for registering, such as the published cancellation-permitted date.
+- Cancellation fees will apply to PL courses as per the event-specific T&Cs for registering, such as the published 'cancellation permitted' date.
 Some events/courses may not offer any cancellation option.

 - For PL events run at AISWA (in-person), 3 business days’ notice for cancellation is usually published.
 Please check event details.